 Aggravated Speeding: A person who drives a motor vehicle in excess of 30 miles per hour above the speed limit may be punished with up to 6 months in jail.
 A person who drives a vehicle in excess of 40 miles oer hour will be punished with up to one year in jail.
 This type of offender is not eligible for supervision and the guilt will remain on his police records and be sent to his insurance company.

-How an Illinois Traffic Lawyer Can Help
+How a Chicago Traffic Lawyer Can Help

 There are many actions that can lead to a moving violation in Illinois.
 Since moving violations consist of harsher punishment, you may require legal assistance to ensure you are properly informed of all the legalities and your rights are not violated.